LexTerm/LexTermClient/INSTRUCTIONS.md

 -----------
-If you have terminology that hasn't been integrated into the LexTerm Manager, you can import the terminology by following the instructions for [importing an existing TBX termbase] (#tbx) or [manually creating entries](#new-entry).
+If you have terminology that hasn't been integrated into the LexTerm Manager, you can import the terminology by following the instructions for [importing an existing TBX termbase] (#tbx) or [manually creating entries](#help-new-entry).
 Once your terminology has been entered in the manager, you can access the data by clicking on the "Terminology" link in the top navigation bar to navigate to the [terminology perspective](#term).

 The [terminology perspective](#term) allows you to view terms across multiple languages.
 You can also search for specific terms using the search box in the top left.
 Terms are ordered by their concept id.
-If you want to add a new term to a concept, copy the concept id for the concept you wish to extend, then click "New Entry" to [create a new entry](#new-entry) with that concept in another language.
+If you want to add a new term to a concept, copy the concept id for the concept you wish to extend, then click "New Entry" to [create a new entry](#help-new-entry) with that concept in another language.

 <a name="translators"></a>
 Lexicographers
 -----------
 If TBX files are available, they can be a good way to [bootstrap the lexicon](#tbx).
 Sadly there is not as yet any import functionality for LMF formats.
-However, you can [create new entries](#new-entry) and [expand the paradigms for existing entries](#edit-entry) manually.
-To lookup an entry, use the [lexicon perspective](#lexicon).
+However, you can [create new entries](#help-new-entry) and [expand the paradigms for existing entries](#edit-entry) manually.
+To lookup an entry, use the [lexicon perspective](#lex).
-The [lexicon perspective](#lexicon) has a search box in the top left corner.
+The [lexicon perspective](#lex) has a search box in the top left corner.
 This searchbox will filter entries to only those that have a written representation of a form that matches the query.
 For example, searching for "cats" with match entries with the lemma "cat" so long as there is a form with a value "cats" for that entry.
 Click on the title of the entry to edit that entry.